-The 2010 Bonds are being sold to provide funds to: (i) refund certain outstanding bonds of the Corporation (the "Prior Bonds"); (ii) fund the Reserve Fund established under the Trust Agreement; and (iii) pay costs associated with the issuance of the 2010 Bonds.
-See "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES OF FUNDS" herein for a further description of the expected application of the proceeds of the sale of the 2010 Bonds.
-The Prior Bonds consist of four series of bonds currently outstanding in the following amounts:
+The proceeds of the Certificates will be used to: (i) refund certain outstanding certificates of the City (the "Prior Certificates"); (ii) fund the 2010A Reserve Account of the Reserve Fund for the Certificates established under the Trust Agreement; and (iii) pay costs of execution and delivery of the Certificates.
+See "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES OF FUNDS" herein, for a further description of the expected application of proceeds of sale of the Certificates.
+The Prior Certificates consist of the following: